kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 -  if you feel that you understand some area of code enough to stick your *Reviewed-by* to submitted patches, please do.
 Even for small patches.
 -  don't hesitate to be vocal if you see that a wrong patch has been committed
--  be patient if your patch is not accepted immediatelly, try to send a gentle ping if there's a significant time without any action
+-  be patient if your patch is not accepted immediately, try to send a gentle ping if there's a significant time without any action
 -  if you want to start contributing but are not sure about how to do that, lurk in the mailingist or on the IRC channel